We have a luxury many other One-Name Studies do not: we know precisely where, if not exactly when, the surname originated.

 The surname Threlkeld is of definite place-name origin, and is an Old Norse dithematic form:

 - Old Norse þrǽll, "thraell"; from the Proto-Germanic þrāhilaR; from an Old Teutonic root þreh–, to run.
-Meaning: serfdom, a serf, or servant.
+Meaning: serfdom, a serf, or slave.

 - Old Norse kelda; cognate with Middle High German qual (German Quelle); Danish kilde.
 Meaning: a spring, wellspring, or fountain.